hekmon/tpcontrol/README.md

 9 workers ended their work.
 ```

-Of course throughput is respected but the import thing here is that the first 3 requests allowed to perform were the priority 0 from each different batch.
+The important thing here is that the first 3 workers allowed to perform here were the priority 0 workers from each different batch.
 Then the priority 1.
 Then 2.
-You get the idea.
+Priority has been respected, so did throughput.

 So...
 A last one with a token pool ? :3